jentery/mdia200v2/index.md

 1. Read the handouts titled, "Means of Communication," "Levels of Communication," and "Forms of Communication."
 2. Email me if you've having any trouble accessing the slide decks for class sessions.

-*Note that Sunday, January 21st is the last day for a 100% reduction of second term fees for standard courses.*
+*Note that Sunday, January 21st is the last day for a 100% reduction of second-term fees for standard courses.*

 ## M Jan 22: Models of Communication